cloudhotspot/salt-starter/README.md

 The Salt master has a salt root mounted at `/srv/salt` that maps to a shared folder on your Docker host of `/share/cloudhotspot/salt-starter/salt` by default.

+The specific Docker host mount point can be changed in the `docker-compose.yml` file:

+	master:
+	  image: jacksoncage/salt:latest
+	  ...
+	  ...

+	  volumes:
+	    # Only modify the first path which specifies the Docker host path to share
+	    - /share/cloudhotspot/salt-starter/salt:/srv/salt/:rw
+	  ...

 ## Prerequisites

 * <a href="https://docs.docker.com/installation/#installation" target="_blank">Docker</a>